IntelliProlog/IntelliProlog/doc/file_launcher/action.md

 The next step is making sure that the current state of the file is saved to the filesystem, using the methods `commitAllDocuments()` and `saveAllDocuments()` from `PsiDocumentManager` and `FileDocumentManager` respectively.
-This is necessary because IntelliJ IDEA uses a VirtualFileSystem, that encapsulates most of the activities necessary for working with files.
-The reason they do this is so that IDEA can add some extra features to the files, like tracking modifications and abstracting the underlying implementation of the file system of the operating systems file system.
-More information is available in the [IntelliJ Platform SDK DevGuide documentation](http://www.jetbrains.org/intellij/sdk/docs/basics/virtual_file_system.html)
+This is necessary because IntelliJ IDEA uses a Virtual File System, that encapsulates most of the activities necessary for working with files.
+The reason they do this is so that IDEA can add some extra features to the files, like tracking modifications and abstracting the underlying implementation of the file system of the operating system.
+More information is available in the IntelliJ Platform SDK DevGuide documentation [@VFS]

-After we are sure that the file has been correctly written to disk we can run our console using the `run` method of `PrologConsoleRunner`, giving it the reference to our project, the path to the file and if we want to run it with trace turned on, which in this case we don't so we pass it `false`.
+After we are sure that the file has been correctly written to disk, we can run our console using the `run` method of `PrologConsoleRunner`, giving it the reference to our project, the path to the file and if we want to run it with trace turned on, which in this case we don't so we pass it `false`.

 \begin{listing}[h]
-\inputminted[firstline=25, lastline=43, linenos, breaklines]{java}{code-source/ch/eif/intelliprolog/repl/actions/LoadPrologFileInConsoleAction.java}
+\inputminted[firstline=24, lastline=41, linenos, breaklines, autogobble, fontsize=\footnotesize]{java}{code-source/ch/eif/intelliprolog/repl/actions/LoadPrologFileInConsoleAction.java}
 \caption{actionPerformed method}
 \label{code:actionperformed-loadprolog}
 \end{listing}